2026 Best Online Bachelor's Degrees

 Interestingly, between 2012 and 2023, the number of by 13.5%, while for-profits shrank by over 50%.
 Public four-year universities have emerged as the dominant providers, thanks to their scale, affordability, and broad program offerings.
 Many even extend in-state tuition rates to online students regardless of location, making them particularly attractive.

-Below, we discuss some of the current trends and how vary sharply by sector:
+Below, we discuss some of the current trends and how from 2024 vary sharply by sector:

-Public nonprofit universities: Now the largest providers, public universities enroll the largest number of online students thanks to their massive scale, with 28% of public undergraduates studying fully online these days.
+Public nonprofit universities: Now the largest providers, public universities enroll the largest number of online students thanks to their massive scale.
+In 2024, ~56% of public undergraduate students took at least one distance education course, while ~19% studied exclusively online at in-state public institutions and another ~2% studied fully online at out-of-state public schools.
+Overall, roughly 21% of public undergraduates were enrolled fully online.

 In terms of where students end up studying, most fully , with 74% enrolled at institutions in their own state.
 Only about one in four students end up choosing out-of-state options.
 This suggests that while national online providers continue to grow, local and state-based schools remain the backbone of online undergraduate education.